Ardagh Metal Packaging (AMBP)

 Stefan Schellinger, Chief Financial Officer

 Stefan Schellinger was appointed Chief Financial Officer of Ardagh Metal Packaging S.A. effective September 1, 2024.
-Prior to joining AMBP, he served as Executive Vice President, Global CFO, and a member of the board of directors of ContourGlobal plc from 2019 to 2023.
-From 2015 to 2018, he was Group Finance Director and Executive Director of Essentra plc, having initially joined in 2013 as Corporate Development Director.
-Between 2005 and 2013, Mr. Schellinger spent eight years with Danaher Corporation, holding roles as Corporate Development Director and Finance Director–Emerging Markets.
-He also worked as a Vice President in investment banking at J.P.
-Morgan in London and began his career in accountancy at Arthur Andersen in Germany.
+He has over 25 years of financial and commercial experience.
+Prior to joining Ardagh Metal Packaging, Mr. Schellinger served as Executive Vice President, Global CFO, and a member of the Board of Directors of ContourGlobal plc from 2019 to 2023.
+Before ContourGlobal, he was Group Finance Director and Executive Director of Essentra plc from 2015 to 2018, having joined as Corporate Development Director and Group Management Committee member in 2013.
+From 2005 to 2013, he held various corporate development and finance director roles at Danaher Corporation.
+He also worked in investment banking at J.P.
+Morgan and began his career in accountancy at Arthur Andersen.
+He has a proven track record as CFO and Executive Director of two listed companies.

 AI Analysis | Feedback

-The key risks to Ardagh Metal Packaging (AMBP) primarily revolve around its financial structure, profitability challenges, and market perception.
+The key risks to Ardagh Metal Packaging (AMBP) include:

 AI Analysis | Feedback